 English Language Learners in grades four and eight must take the State Assessment in Science.
-Exams are available in Chinese (traditional), Haitian Creole, Korean, Russian, or Spanish.
+Exams are available in Arabic, Bengali, Chinese (traditional & simplified), Haitian Creole, Korean, Russian, or Spanish.
 When tests are not available in the student's native language, the test may be translated orally.
 Students with disabilities may take the New York State Alternate Assessments (NYSAA) in place of the general State Test, if specified on their Individualized Education Plan (IEP).

 When is this test given?

 The test is given in two parts: a written examination and laboratory performance examination.
 In the school year 2021-22, the laboratory performance examination will be given May 24 - June 3.
 The administration dates for the written examination are June 6 with the make-up exams on June 7-10.

 The Assessment in Science asks students to demonstrate scientific knowledge and to apply scientific concepts, formulate hypotheses, make predictions, or use other scientific inquiry techniques.
 The 4th grade written examination is untimed and consists of multiple-choice and short and long open-ended questions.
 The 8th grade written examination is timed.
 8th grade students have two hours to complete the written test.
 The assessments also include a one-hour laboratory performance examination, which tests students’ skill using hands-on equipment and materials to answer specific questions.